canonical/lxd/doc/networks.md

 since the shell may expand the `~` character, you may need to include it in quotes.

+Note that the `/etc/resolv.conf` file must have `nameserver 127.0.0.53` on top in order for this to work.
+This can either be done by editing the file manually or using a tool like [resolvconf](https://wiki.debian.org/resolv.conf).

 In newer releases of systemd, the `systemd-resolve` command has been deprecated, however it is still provided for backwards compatibility (as of this writing).
 The newer method to notify resolved is using